 - Case 1: Apply the procedure described in the sheet Technical controller of construction

 - cases 2 and 3, no professional qualifications required.
-For a free establishment (LE)
+For a Freedom of establishment

 The national of an EU Member State or the EEA wishing to carry out the activity of elevator controller in France on a permanent basis must apply different procedures according to the various possibilities described in 2 degrees.
 Has.:

 - Case 1: Refer to the plug Technical controller of construction ;